 1. Always Walk Away.

 Do you mean turn your back on a potential threat?
 What if I have my kids with me?
-Do I leave them?
+Do I leave them or do I tuck them under each arm and run???

 I don’t understand this statement and for the life of me, I really don’t know why someone would tell another human being to do this ALL OF THE TIME.